 Viewing the server log is done in the same way as before.

-Deploying the back-ed is done just as before except now, instead of a single file containing the whole system, you have a single file that represents the back-end only.
-When deploying the front-end and back-end portions, they will be treated as two separate systems to the server.
+Deploying the back-end is done just as before except now, instead of a single file containing the whole system, you have a single file that represents the back-end only.
+When deploying the front-end and back-end portions, they will be treated as two separate systems by the server.

-A front-end-only system is a complete system minus the backend-end portion of the system.
+A front-end-only system is a complete system minus the back-end portion of the system.
 The git repo is also deleted since it is meaningless in this scenario.

 Before running the front-end, you should start the back-end as described above.